Praesentia/MedKitAssignedNumbers/README.md

 MedKitAssignedNumbers is one of a number of MedKit modules which include: MedKit, MedKitCore, MedKitDomain, MedKitMIP, SecurityKitAOS and SecurityKit.
-MedKitAssignedNumbers serves as a database for information associated with various assigned numbers.
+MedKitAssignedNumbers codifies various identifiers and protocols necessary for device interoperability.

 ## Prerequisites